Explore our Graduate Certificate in Brand and Product Marketing

 Connect with an Enrollment Specialist to understand your options and plan how you will fund your dream.
 This certificate is eligible for federal financial aid.

 This sequence represents the minimum time to completion.
 Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.